jcarlosroldan/tracker/README.md

 ## Installation

-Installing it is very simple, it will require you to have Python 3 and pip installed.
+Installing it won't take more than a minute.
+First, need to have Python 3 and pip installed in your computer.

 ### Linux

-Download this zip and uncompress it in a convenient place, such as `\~/Documents/tracker`.
-Then open a terminal in that directory, and install the required dependencies.
+Download this project as a zip and uncompress it in a convenient place, such as `~/Documents/tracker`.
+In a terminal, install the required dependencies.

 ```
 pip3 install -r requirements.txt
 ```

-Then, edit the crontab by typing into a console `crontab -e` and add the following two lines at the end.
+Then, edit the crontab by typing `crontab -e` and add the following two lines at the end (change the path accordingly).

 ```
 0,30 * * * * DISPLAY=:0 python3 ~/Documents/tracker/tracker.py
 @reboot sleep 60; DISPLAY=:0 python3 ~/Documents/tracker/tracker.py
 ```

 And you are done!
 Reboot and you will have your tracker running.
-To see the output just go to [http://localhost:75483/](http://localhost:75483/).
+To see a graphical interface just go to [http://localhost:75483/](http://localhost:75483/).

 ### Windows